 4. Kidepo Valley National Park.

-In the north eastern part of Uganda in a district called Kaabong, you will find the park stretching on a area approximately 1,400 sqkm.
+In the northeastern part of Uganda in a district called Kaabong, you will find the park stretching on an area approximately 1,400 sq km.

 5. Semuliki National Park.